andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Which makes sense to me because I think I've only assumed the forward station and can't remember holding the hand of someone taller than me.
-Which leads us to the inevitable conclusion that I'll have to try it with Brace.
-We present our theory to Brace, who reaches down from the heights of his 6'7" frame and confirms our hypothesis.
+Which leads us to the logical conclusion that I'll have to try it with Brace.
+We present our theory and Brace reaches down from the heights of his 6'7" frame and confirms our hypothesis.
 Taller person goes in front.
 If not the shorter person's wrist wrenches forward uncomfortably.
+Answering the most world's most pressing questions here at ADF.

-In addition to silly discussions of nonsense and frivolity the captivity of rehearsals can also play with your emotions in unexpected ways.
+But the captivity does not just engender nonsense and frivolity; it can also play with your emotions in unexpected ways.

-There's something about being cooped up in the same room with the same people performing the same movements to the same songs that can play with your emotions in unexpected ways.
 During the last rehearsal of our first week Mark introduces a new section of the performance that's an homage to the Covid pandemic.
 It's simple, it's moving, it's beautiful.

-After our first *pandemic* runthrough the collective dam holding everyone's emotional reservoir bursts, releasing a tsunami of sentimental feelings that leaves nary a dry eye in the studio.
+After our first *pandemic* run-through the collective dam holding everyone's emotional reservoir bursts, releasing a tsunami of sentimental feelings that leaves nary a dry eye in the studio.
 Each of us experiences our own unique, personal emotional journey, expressed